 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractionsâ€”and enough personalityâ€”to be a city all its own.
 Learn more about them with this guide.

-Plenty has changed in TriBeCa since the hedonistic 1980s—like, say, the legions of baby strollers that now populate the sidewalks—but one mainstay is The Odeon, the legendary Keith McNally eatery that birthed the downtown brasserie scene.
-Decadence remains a culinary philosophy at the establishment, so slide into a vinyl-and-Formica banquette and indulge in a time-honored classic, like the dynamite frisée salad with lardons.
-The popular eatery always draws crowds, but Saturdays are best for brunch (served until 4pm), and don't be afraid to have your dinner at the endlessly long bar to avoid waiting for a table.
-"We went from trendy debutante to the matriarch of the neighborhood," says manager Micaela Grossman.
-Bright lights, big bistro.
+Plenty has changed in TriBeCa since the hedonistic 1980s, but one mainstay is The Odeon, the legendary eatery that birthed downtown's brasserie scene.
+Decadence remains a culinary philosophy at the establishment, so slide into a leather banquette surrounded by wood paneling and indulge in a time-honored classic, like the dynamite frisée salad with lardons.
+The popular eatery always draws crowds, but Saturdays are great for brunch (served until 4pm), and don't be afraid to have your dinner at the endlessly long Art Deco bar to avoid waiting for a table.
+The Odeon remains as the grande dame of TriBeCa.